RedBearLab/RBL_CC3200/README.md

 # RedBear CC3200 Wi-Fi Series

-Last updated: 2015/11/25
+Last updated: 2016/01/06

 ## Introduction

-WiFi CC3200, WiFi Mini and WiFi Micro](http://redbear.cc/) are development boards with low power WiFi capability, they are designed for fast prototyping of IoT projects.
+RedBear WiFi CC3200, WiFi Mini and WiFi Micro](http://redbear.cc/) are development boards with low power WiFi capability, they are designed for fast prototyping of IoT projects.

 This repository contains the resouces for RBL CC3200 WiFi development boards.
 The add-on allows you to start development using the [Energia](http://energia.nu/download/) IDE for these two boards on Windows, Mac OSX and Linux platforms.

-The Energia IDE version 0101E0016 has already built in support for the RBL CC3200 and the WiFi Mini board.
-So this add-on is for version 0101E0015 or before.
+The Energia IDE version 0101E0017 has already built in support for these boards.

-**For the WiFi Micro, you need to use this add-on and the next release of Energia IDE will add support for this board.**

 ## Getting Started